 The island is a popular tourist destination, known for its sandy beaches, luxury resorts, tropical jungle, and snorkeling opportunities because of the abundant coral reefs around.

 There are a few options of Thai Massage courses on Koh Samui being offered, but when we talk about Yoga, the options increase a lot.
-You can find Yoga classes, workshops and also Yoga retreats being offered in many places on Koh Samui, mainly in resorts and wellness centers.
-For all Yoga training options on the island, you can check our complete list of Yoga classes on Koh Samui.
+You can find Yoga classes, workshops, Yoga teacher training, and also Yoga retreats being offered in many places on Koh Samui, mainly in resorts and wellness centers.

-However, proper Yoga studios are not so abundant, so here we list the best known Yoga studios on Koh Samui:
+Nevertheless, proper local Yoga studios are not so abundant, so here we list the best known Yoga studios on Koh Samui:

 Lokah Sukhah Yoga